Banana Bread Muffins

 • Baking Soda – Make sure it’s fresh!
 Otherwise, your muffins won’t rise.

-• Salt – This helps enhance the rest of the ingredients, making your gluten free banana muffins extra sweet.
+• Salt – This helps enhance the rest of the ingredients, making your banana bread muffins extra sweet.

 • Butter – Use unsalted butter to add rich flavor and keep the muffins moist and tender.